 In the spirit of adding a few new recipes to your usual weeknight rotation, we've rounded up some seriously mouth-watering Chinese-inspired dishes that are easy enough for anyone to make (yes, really).

-Whether you're already a master at preparing Chinese cuisine and are looking for a few new, easy recipes or you're more of a Chinese take-out connaisseur hoping test your skills in the kitchen, there are plenty of easy Chinese recipes to try out.
-From vegetable potstickers and beef with broccoli to sweet and sour pork and vegan fried rice, here are eight flavorful dishes to try.
+Whether you're already a master at preparing Chinese cuisine and are looking for a few new, easy recipes, or you're more of a Chinese take-out connoisseur hoping to test your skills in the kitchen, there are plenty of easy Chinese recipes to try out.
+From vegetable potstickers and beef with broccoli to sweet-and-sour pork and Asian chopped salad, here are 20 flavorful dishes to add your recipe box.

 Vegan Fried Rice